Deep Graph Anomaly Detection: A Survey and New Perspectives: Proxy Task Design

 Knowledge Distillation (KD) \cite{gou2021knowledge} aims to train a simple model (student) that distills feature representations from a large (teacher) model while maintaining similar accuracy as the large model.
 The key intuition of KD-based GAD is that the representation distillation can capture the majority patterns of graph instances and the difference in the distillation can be used to measure the abnormality of samples.

 \textbf{Assumption.} The graph representation distillation can be seen as a process of extracting the prevalent patterns of the graph instances, representing the normal patterns for GAD.

-This category of methods learns the representation from the teacher model initialized by a GNN.
+As shown in Fig. \ref{fig:part3} (c), this category of methods learns the representation from a teacher model initialized by a GNN.
 Subsequently, a GNN-based student network is trained to replicate the representation outputs of the teacher model.
 The GNN-based teacher and student networks are formulated as follows

 where $\Theta$ and $\hat{\Theta}$ are respectively the training parameters of student and teacher networks, ${\bf{h}}_i$ and ${\bf{\hat h}}_i$ are the representations learned by the two networks respectively.
 Both representations are then integrated into the loss function which can be formulated as the following: